Order The Expressions By Choosing Or

 Q: Is it acceptable to mix different types of ordering expressions?

 A: While it's generally advisable to maintain consistency, mixing can be acceptable, particularly in informal contexts.
-However, ensure the transition is smooth and doesn't create confusion.
+On the flip side, ensure the transition is smooth and doesn't create confusion.

 Q: What if my list is very long?
 Should I still use ordinal numbers?